On this page

 This is the official documentation for the Amplitude Analytics Android SDK.

-This is a maintenance SDK and will only receive bug fixes until deprecation.
-Upgrade to the Android Kotlin SDK which supports plugins, SDK integrations, and more.
+This maintenance SDK only receives bug fixes until deprecation.
+Upgrade to the Android Kotlin SDK, which supports plugins, SDK integrations, and more.

 Install the SDK